Sorry, you need to enable JavaScript to visit this website.

 To register as a candidate, individuals or parties must collect 3,000 voter signatures for state-level offices (e.g. Presidency, House of Representatives) for national positions and 2,000 or 500 signatures depending on municipality size for sub-national positions.
 For municipal councils or heads of municipalities in areas with over 10,000 registered voters, 200 signatures are required.
 In municipalities with 10,000 or fewer voters, 100 signatures suffice.

-According to data from the BiH Central Election Commission, there were more young women candidates on electoral lists (11.75%) compared to young men (9.63%), marking a difference of approximately 2.
-However, around 3% more mandates were won by young men than by young women.
+Gender disparities persist among young candidates and winners.
+Data from the Central Election Commission for the 2024 local elections show more young women on electoral lists (11.75%) than young men (9.63%), a gap of about 2%.
+However, young men secured approximately 3% more mandates than young women.